WANTED: Your Garden

 • If an emergency arises and you can’t open your garden for part or all of the weekend, remove your Open Garden sign.
 Posting a note explaining that an illness, etc. has occurred will help visitors to understand that they did actually find the right address, but that your garden just can’t be open.

-If you’d like to open your garden, please fill out the Questionnaire by June 15, 2024, in order to be included in the Open Gardens Map.
+If you’d like to open your garden, please fill out the Questionnaire by June 1, 2025, in order to be included in the Open Gardens Map.
+(If you contact us to cancel more than five days after that, the maps will already be finalized, and your address will remain on the map.)
 If you have any questions, please email or call one of us at our Contact page numbers.

 We thank you for your generosity in sharing your garden and making the Open Gardens Weekend a fun and successful event!